UN Sustainable Development Goals

 Outreach

-- Held every year, International Week is an event focused on an inclusive, globally aware campus, with the goal of celebrating Western's international community, diversity and international collaborations.
-Events through the week engage students, faculty and staff in discussion and debate about international issues, and encourage learning about international education, intercultural skills, and cultural traditions and activities.
+• Held every year, International Week is an event focused on an inclusive, globally aware campus, with the goal of celebrating Western’s international community, diversity, and international collaborations.

-- BrainsCAN is a cognitive and behavioural neuroscience research initiative at Western, with a commitment to improving the representation of marginalized groups in neuroscience.
+• BrainsCAN is a cognitive and behavioral neuroscience research initiative at Western, with a commitment to improving the representation of marginalized groups in neuroscience.

 Teaching